5 Design Tips for a Successful Retargeting Ad

-At Remerge, we have an in-house team of expert designers to help you craft creatives for every stage of your campaign.
-In this blog post one of our top designers, Lucas Sesboüé, gives a rundown of how to optimize the design of a retargeting banner for the best possible results.
+At Remerge, we have an in-house team of expert designers to help you craft creatives for every stage of your app marketing campaign.
+In this blog post, we give a rundown of how to optimize the design of a retargeting banner for the best possible results.

-There’s a lot of things you need to bear in mind when designing a successful retargeting banner, but luckily for you we’ve boiled it down to 5 key points.
-Let’s get started!
+There’s a lot of things you need to bear in mind but we’ve boiled it down to 5 key points to help get you started.

 1. First thing's first: the app banner's essential checklist